AlexxIT/WebRTC/README.md

 Check if you install component in "Integrations" page.
 And try to clear your browser cache.
 Also, you can try to add this card to your resources manually.

 **Q. Exernal access to streams doesn't work**
 A. WebRTC technology can't use your HTTP/HTTPS-access to Hass.
-It uses its own UDP port range (50000-50009 ports by default).
+It uses a random UDP port to connect.
 And it can handle access to stream even if you have [private IP-address](https://help.keenetic.com/hc/en-us/articles/213965789), but not in all cases.

-For a better user experience it is recommended to forward UDP ports 50000-50009 to Hass server on your router.

-50000-50009 ports are used only during video streaming.
-At each start of the streaming, a random port is occupied.
+At each start of the streaming, a random UDP port is occupied.
 The port is released when the streaming ends.
 The data should theoretically be encrypted, but I haven't tested :)

+If your stream does not start with an external connection (stuck on status `Trying to connect`), you may be behind a [symmetric NAT](https://en.wikipedia.org/wiki/Network_address_translation#Symmetric_NAT).
+Some users are helped by UDP port forwarding on the router.
+You can customize the range of ports in the integration options.
+It is recommended to use at least 10 ports per camera.

-For more tech info read about [STUN](https://en.wikipedia.org/wiki/STUN), [Symmetric NAT](https://en.wikipedia.org/wiki/Network_address_translation#Symmetric_NAT) and [UDP hole punching](https://en.wikipedia.org/wiki/UDP_hole_punching).
+For more tech info read about [STUN](https://en.wikipedia.org/wiki/STUN) and [UDP hole punching](https://en.wikipedia.org/wiki/UDP_hole_punching).

 **Q. Some streams are not loaded when there are many cameras on the page.**
 A. The default settings only support 10 simultaneous streams (from Hass server to app or browser).
 Go to "Configuration > Integrations > WebRTC Camera > Options" and increase port range.
 You also need forward new port range on your router if you want external access to cameras.